Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 |Green|`ch1 < 0.065 ? (ch4 - 0.7) * 2.66 : ch2 * 2.2 - 0.15`|
 |Blue|`ch1 < 0.065 ? (ch4 - 0.7) * 2.66 : ch1 * 2.2 - 0.15`|

-You can play with the different composites and see what looks best.
+You can play with the different composites and see what looks the best for your use case.

 ## Do any satellites broadcast true color?